AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the Latins were correct in claiming that the Greek Scriptures teach a doctrine that the Greeks themselves did not find therein?
-And how can the Greek fathers in the primitive church mistake when they understand our Lord and his apostles to teach universal restoration? \"It may be well to note here, that after the third century the descent of the church into errors of doctrine and practice grew more rapid.
+And how can the Greek fathers in the primitive church mistake when they understand our Lord and his apostles to teach universal restoration?

+\"It may be well to note here, that after the third century the descent of the church into errors of doctrine and practice grew more rapid.
 The worship of Jesus, of Mary, of saints, of relics, etc., followed each other, Mary was called \'the Mother of God,\' \'the Queen of Heaven.\' As God began to be represented more stern, implacable, cruel, the people worshiped Jesus to induce him to placate his Father\'s wrath; and then as the Son was held up as the severe judge of sinners and the executioner of the Father\'s vengeance, men prayed Mary to mollify the anger of her God-child; and when she became unfeeling or lacked influence, they turned to Joseph and other saints, and to martyrs, to intercede with their cold, implacable superiors.
-Thus theology became more hard and merciless --- hell was intensified, and enlarged, and eternized --- heaven shrunk, and receded, and lost its compassion --- woman (despite the deification of Mary) was regarded as weak and despicable --- the *Agapae*[^122] were abolished and the Eucharist deified, and its cup withheld from the people --- and woman deemed too impure to touch it!
-As among the heathen Romans, faith and reverence decreased as their gods were multiplied, so here, as objects of worship were increased, familiarity bred only sensuality, and sensuous worship drove out virtue and veneration, until, in the language of Mrs. Jameson\'s *Legends of the Madonna*,[^123]One of the frescoes in the Vatican represents Giulia Farnese (a noted impure woman and mistress of the pope!) in the character of the Madonna, and Pope Alexander VI (the drunken, unchaste, beastly!) kneeling at her feet in the character of a votary!
+Thus theology became more hard and merciless --- hell was intensified, and enlarged, and eternized --- heaven shrunk, and receded, and lost its compassion --- woman (despite the deification of Mary) was regarded as weak and despicable --- the *Agapae*[^126] were abolished and the Eucharist deified, and its cup withheld from the people --- and woman deemed too impure to touch it!
+As among the heathen Romans, faith and reverence decreased as their gods were multiplied, so here, as objects of worship were increased, familiarity bred only sensuality, and sensuous worship drove out virtue and veneration, until, in the language of Mrs.
+Jameson\'s *Legends of the Madonna*,[^127] One of the frescoes in the Vatican represents Giulia Farnese (a noted impure woman and mistress of the pope!) in the character of the Madonna, and Pope Alexander VI (the drunken, unchaste, beastly!) kneeling at her feet in the character of a votary!
 Under the influence of the Medici, the churches of Florence were filled with pictures of the Virgin in which the only thing aimed at was a meretricious beauty.
-Savonarola thundered from his pulpit in the garden of S. Marco against these impieties. \"[^124]
+Savonarola thundered from his pulpit in the garden of S. Marco against these impieties.\"[^128]

 # 4. Doctrines of "Mitigation" and of "Reserve."